AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/manage-projects/delete-projects.md

   For more information about restoring objects, see&nbsp;the article [Restore deleted items](../../../administration-and-setup/manage-workfront/manage-deleted-items/restore-deleted-items.md).

-* If the project has tasks or issues with logged hours, the Workfront or group administrator must allow the deletion of these tasks by configuring the Task & Issue Preferences in your Workfront instance for you to be able to delete the project that contains the tasks.
-For more information about enabling the deletion of tasks, issues, or projects where hours are logged, see the "Deletion" section in Configure system-wide task and issue preferences.
+* ```If the project has tasks or issues with logged hours, the Workfront ```or group administrator``` must allow the deletion of these tasks by configuring the Task & Issue Preferences in your Workfront instance for you to be able to delete the project that contains the tasks.```  ```For more information about enabling the deletion of tasks, issues```, or projects ```where hours are logged, see the "Deletion" section in``` [Configure system-wide task and issue preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-task-issue-preferences.md).

 ### The impact of deleting projects